dbaarda/librsync-tests/RESULTS.rst

 This confirms that none of the other changes necessary to add RabinKarp support caused a regression for signatures; v2.2.0+ using rollsum is exactly the same as v2.1.0.
-This means the extra 2.5secs for a 1G file is entirely in the RabinKarp rollsum.
+This means the extra 2.5secs in v2.3.0 for a 1G file is entirely in the RabinKarp rollsum.
+Optimizing rabinkarp in v2.3.1 means its now only 1.5secs slower.

 .. image:: data/time-vers-b1024S8Rrollsum-delta.svg